ipdk-io/networking-recipe/docs/ipdk-security.md

 ## Overview

-This document captures all the details related to gRPC ports and secure/insecure modes and certificate management.
+This document provides information related to gRPC ports and secure/insecure modes and certificate management.

 ## gRPC ports

-The IPDK Networking-Recipe uses a secure-by-default model.
+The IPDK Networking Recipe uses a secure-by-default model.
 The gRPC server will secure ports by default.
 A user may choose to open insecure ports if needed, but this will be a conscious decision taken by the user at run time.

 ### Secure-by-default (TLS-mode)